StueyMC/Visualizations/Examples/ForceDirectedLayout/README.md

 # Outputs

-The visualization has no outputs.
+The visualization has one output.

+* __Node__: the identity of the node that the cursor is hovering over

 [Table of Contents](#table-of-contents)

 # Actions

-The visualization has no actions.
+The visualization has one event.
+This can be configured to trigger actions in MooD, e.g. navigation
+1.	__Node Click__: a mouse click on a node
+    * Identifies the element

 [Table of Contents](#table-of-contents)